matiasgagliano/dotfiles/README.md

 This repository was possible by [standing in the sholders of giants][1] and is hereby released to allow others to base their work on it.
-Beyond that keep in mind that this are my personal *dotfiles*, bug reports might be appreciated but no feature request, enhancement or extension will be accepted.
+Beyond that keep in mind that this are my personal *dotfiles*, bug reports and some enhancements might be appreciated but no feature requests.

 [1]: https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants